skik4/cs2-casual-enjoyer/README.md

 # CS2 Casual Enjoyer

-**CS2 Casual Enjoyer** is an Electron-based desktop application that automates the process of joining a friend's Casual match in Counter-Strike 2 (CS2).
+**CS2 Casual Enjoyer** is an Electron-based desktop application that automates the process of joining a friend's **Casual** or **Deathmatch** matches in Counter-Strike 2 (CS2).
 Steam does not provide a built-in feature for this in CS2, and the Steam client may show outdated or delayed information about available slots in a match.
-This app helps you connect to your friend's Casual match as soon as a slot becomes available, improving your experience and saving time.
+This app helps you connect to your friend's match as soon as a slot becomes available, improving your experience and saving time.

+## ✨ Key Features

+- **🎮 Dual Game Mode Support**: Automatically join friends playing in both Casual and Deathmatch modes
+- **🎯 Interactive Tutorial System**: Comprehensive step-by-step tutorial for new users with automatic launch on first run
+- **🚀 Smart CS2 Launch Integration**: Automatically launches CS2 if not running when trying to join a friend
+- **🔄 Real-time Status Monitoring**: Live updates of friends' game status with visual status indicators
+- **🔍 Advanced Friend Filtering**: Search and filter friends by nickname for easy navigation
+- **🌟 Modern UI/UX**: Beautiful, responsive interface with Material Design icons and smooth animations
+- **🔐 Flexible Authentication**: Support for both Steam API Keys and Session Tokens with privacy-friendly options

 ## How It Works

-- The app uses Steam Web API requests to monitor your friends' match statuses.
+- The app uses Steam Web API requests to monitor your friends' match statuses in real-time.
-- You can use either a Steam API Key or a session Token (recommended) for authentication.
+- **Authentication Options**: Choose between a Steam API Key or Session Token (recommended) for authentication.
-- The token is valid for 24 hours and is obtained by redirecting you to the installed Steam client on your computer.
-After it expires, you'll need to refresh it again through the same process.
-The key is also obtained by redirecting you to the Steam client and does not expire.
-However, using the app with the key requires your profile and friends list to be set to public — at least once to retrieve the friends list.
-After that, you can set them back to private, and the app will continue using the locally cached list.
-The token does not have such privacy requirements.
-- After you press "Join", the app periodically checks for an available slot in your friend's Casual match.
-If a slot is found, it attempts to connect.
-If the connection is successful, the attempts stop; otherwise, the app keeps retrying until it succeeds, your friend leaves the Casual match, or you cancel the process.
+  - **Session Token** (Recommended): Valid for 24 hours, obtained through Steam client integration.
+No privacy restrictions required.
+  - **API Key**: Permanent but requires your profile and friends list to be public at least once for initial setup.
+- **Smart Connection Process**: After pressing "Join", the app continuously monitors for available slots.
+When found, it attempts to connect automatically.
+- **CS2 Integration**: If CS2 isn't running, the app can automatically launch it and wait for you to be ready before starting the join process.

 ## How to Run

 The easiest way to use the application is to download the prebuilt `.exe` from the [Releases](https://github.com/skik4/cs2-casual-enjoyer-electron/releases) page and run it directly.
-No installation of Node.js or other dependencies is required.
+**No installation of Node.js or other dependencies is required.**

 ## How to Use

+1. **First Launch**: The app will automatically start with an interactive tutorial to guide you through all features
+2. **Authentication Setup**:
-After the first launch, click on the label **"Steam Web API Token / Key"** in the application.
+   - Click on **"Steam Web API Token / Key"** label for detailed setup instructions
+   - Choose between Session Token (recommended) or API Key
+3. **Load Friends**: Click "Update Friends List" to fetch your Steam friends
+4. **Join Games**: Friends playing Casual or Deathmatch will appear in the list - simply click "Join" to connect automatically
+5. **Status Monitoring**:
+   - 🔴 Red dot = No slots available
+   - 🟡 Yellow dot = Attempting to connect
+   - 🟢 Green dot = Successfully connected

+### 🎯 Tutorial System

+New users will see an interactive tutorial on first launch that covers:

-A detailed instruction will be shown on how to obtain your Steam API token or key.
+- How to obtain Steam API credentials
+- Friend list management
+- Join process demonstration
+- Status indicator meanings
+- Keyboard shortcuts (Enter/Backspace/Esc for navigation)

+You can restart the tutorial anytime by clicking the help button in the interface.

 ## Building from Source